Sherlock Holmes and the Case of the Silk Stocking

-Sherlock Holmes and the Case of the Silk Stocking is a British television film originally broadcast on BBC One in the UK on 26 December 2004.
+Sherlock Holmes and the Case of the Silk Stocking is a British television film originally broadcast on BBC One in the United Kingdom on 26 December 2004.
 Produced by Tiger Aspect Productions, it was written by Allan Cubitt and was a sequel to the same company's adaptation of The Hound of the Baskervilles, made for the BBC two years previously.
 Although Silk Stocking retained the same Dr. Watson, Ian Hart, this time the character of Sherlock Holmes was played by Rupert Everett.